-However, at the local level, there are some resources available in terms of equipments/ machines and trained manpower, but an institutional coordination mechanism is yet to be developed locally.
+However, at the local level, there are some resources available in terms of equipments/ machines and trained manpower, but an institutional coordination mechanism has yet to be developed locally.
+The safe places near car parking sector II, and DAV school side etc. have been identified as safer areas.